I tried to organize the local LLM situation in 2026

 | Cost efficiency | Qwen3-30B-A3B | MoE structure with effectively 3B active, Apache 2.0 |

-| Lightweight / Edge | gpt-oss-20b or Qwen3-1.7B | Runs on 16GB/8GB, reasoning model or lightweight general-purpose |
+| Lightweight/edge | gpt-oss-20b or Qwen3-1.7B | Runs on 16GB/8GB, reasoning model or lightweight general-purpose |

 | Multimodal | Gemma 3-27B | Text, image, and video support, 140 languages |

-| Math / Reasoning | Nemotron 3 Nano | AIME 89.1%, 1M context |
+| Math/reasoning | Nemotron 3 Nano | AIME 89.1%, 1M context |

-| Reasoning tasks | DeepSeek-V3.2 | GPT-5 level, integrated reasoning and agent capabilities |
+| Reasoning tasks | DeepSeek-V3.2 | GPT-5 level, integrated reasoning and Agent |

 Detailed Model Comparison

-| Model | Strengths | Size | License | Features |
+| Model | Strong Areas | Size | License | Features |

 |---|---|---|---|---|

-| Qwen3-14B | General purpose / Japanese | 14B | Apache 2.0 | Performance equivalent to Qwen2.5-32B |
+| Qwen3-14B | General/Japanese | 14B | Apache 2.0 | Performance equivalent to Qwen2.5-32B |

-| Qwen3-30B-A3B | Cost efficiency | 30B (3B active) | Apache 2.0 | Lightweight operation via MoE |
+| Qwen3-30B-A3B | Cost efficiency | 30B (3B active) | Apache 2.0 | Lightweight operation with MoE |

-| Qwen2.5-Coder | Code generation / JSON | 0.5B–32B | Apache 2.0 | Supports 29 languages |
+| Qwen2.5-Coder | Code generation/JSON | 0.5B–32B | Apache 2.0 | Supports 29 languages |

-| Qwen3-Coder | Agent / Code generation | 480B (35B active) | Apache 2.0 | 256K context |
+| Qwen3-Coder | Agent/code generation | 480B (35B active) | Apache 2.0 | 256K context |

 | Devstral Small 2 | Coding | 24B | Apache 2.0 | SWE-bench 68%, 256K context |